Rebranding Wedding Photography Business + Changing Name

 The said relationship and the only one that has followed since were both alluring renditions of this deep, authentic affection that I desired.
 For the first time in life, I willingly and lovingly showed my true self.
 I shared all of me: secrets, flaws, darkness, dreams, light, memories, and more.
 My soul was shaken to its core through the established comfort.
 I had never felt this depth of happiness before.
-The more I revealed of my inner self, the more they were inspired by me.
+The more inner self I revealed, the more they were inspired by me.
 Although life would take these relationships in different directions than expected, the experiences allowed me to realize that the joy felt was not because of these relationships but rather channeled by being my honest self and loving all aspects of this beautiful being I am.
 The deeper I love myself, the deeper my love for them remains.

 This was a place that I had missed, a time I needed to get back to.
 This word constantly repeats itself to me throughout various mediums always reminding me of the bliss in being true to myself.
 No better-suited word to indulge my passion for photographing love stories.
 I am Magnolia.

 EMBER.
 A fitting compliment to the word that describes a fiery love inside.
 A burning passion for life and living it fully until there is nothing left.
 A glowing fragment shining all light until death.
 And maybe a bit characteristic of fireside memories that will never grow faint and live forever in me.

 Both are fascinating derivatives and also in themselves related to nature showing recognition to our incredible Earth.
 After all, I do specialize in adventure weddings and elopements.
 Here is to branding.
 Here is to making this ME (woo hoo for geeky play on initials).
 I want a name that embodies the depths of my soul, experiences, and discoveries through this very element I am capturing - love - and I found it.